Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8TBD_NwiU6k.md

 ### Transcript

-> can we get a way to limit available slots in container, same thing there go to the qa site and upload that stuff if you if you want that, that's all i'm gonna say i can't say whether we're gonna do it or not because i don't know
+> can we get a way to limit available slots in container, same thing there go to the qa site and upload that stuff if you if you want that, that's all I'm gonna say I can't say whether we're gonna do it or not because I don't know